cyc9805/cyc9805.github.io/_posts/2022-03-30-Deep-Residual-Learning-for-Image-Recognition.md

 ## introduction

 - Network depth is of crucial importance for making better models.
-- Graph below shows that stacking more layers doesn't make model better.
-Rather, it increases error for both train and test data.
+- However, training and testing error rates increase when number of layer exceeds certain threshold.
+Graph below proves this.

 ![](/assets/image/paper-review1-1.png)

-- Vanishing/exploding gradient is the cause for such problem.
+- Vanishing and exploding gradient is the cause for such problem.
-- In this paper, they proposed deep residual learning framework to address degradation problem.
+- In this paper, they focused on degradation, suggesting deep residual learning framework to address this problem.

 ## Deep Residual Learing